demirdev/articles/01-json-to-dart-list/README.md

 **The problem?** Parsing static JSON at runtime wastes CPU cycles, adds startup latency, and drains battery.

-## The Solution: Compile-Time Code Generation
+## The Solution: Development-Time Code Generation

 Convert JSON to Dart code **once** during development — resulting in a `const` list compiled into your binary with zero runtime overhead!